 This is a fourth course in statistics, covering advanced methods for building and evaluating regression models.
-The emphasis is on methods which cut across common families of regression models in biostatistics: predictor selection, model diagnostics and model comparison.
+The emphasis is on methods which cut across common families of regression models in biostatistics: exposure variable selection, model diagnostics and model comparison.
 The statistics package Stata will be used throughout the course.

 Designing Clinical Research (EPI 202), Biostatistical Methods I (Biostat 200), Biostatistical Methods II (BIOSTAT 208) and III (BIOSTAT 209).
 Exceptions may be made with the consent of the course director, space permitting.

 David Glidden, PhD

 Sandeep Brar, MD

 Erika Meza, MPH

 Content: Brief formal review of lecture followed by question and answer discussion.
 Recorded lecture should be viewed prior to this session

 Time: Tuesdays, 10:30 AM to 12:00 PM, beginning September 15